intuition-dev/intuDocs/old/devs/slides.md

 ##### Simple starter requirements:
 - There is almost no learning curve.
 JS, HTML and CSS is all you need.
 - If you are already familiar with Sass/scss and engines.
 You will ace it.
 - mbake is not even a framework as we don't favour _highy opinionated_ solutions.
-It's both a CLI tool that aims for meta-programming with high productivity  and a library of reusable _framework-agnostic_  web components.
+It's both a CLI tool that aims for meta-programming with high productivity  and a library of reusable _framework-agnostic_  Custom Elements.

 ---